 How much does college cost?
 This is a question many wonder.
-There's rarely a week that goes by where I don't receive an email from a student or parents of a student who are looking for ways to cut college costs.
-That's why today I want to talk about college costs and how you can create a college budget that works so that you can save money in college.
+There’s rarely a week that goes by where I don’t receive an email from a student or parents of a student who are looking for ways to cut college costs.
+That’s why today I want to talk about college costs and how you can create a college budget that works so that you can save money in college.

 College is very expensive – there is no doubt about that.

 However, I want you to know that it IS possible to get a valuable college degree on a budget!

 The average public university is over $20,000 per year and the average private university totals over $45,000 once you account for tuition, room and board, fees, textbooks, living expenses and more.